ismasan/jbundle/README.md

       filter do |src, config|
         src.gsub!(/<VERSION>/, config.version)
       end

+      target_dir 'dist'

     end

-Then write them to a directory
+Then write them to the configured target directory

-    JBundle.write_to './dist'
+    JBundle.write!

 This will write the following files: